TRex22/RapidGame/README.md

 The first milestone of the project is to setup a function project outline, complete the RapidXNA 2 Alpha and complete the migration from the SVN repo.

+Some of the RapidGame code projects may not work since Xamarin requires a paid subscription to work with OUYA and Android.
+Windows Phone 8 is also giving trouble.

 Requirements
 ============